jweber/WcfClientProxyGenerator/README.md

 -------------
 WCF service contract interfaces that define task based async methods will automatically work with the .NET 4.5 async/await support.

 Service contracts that don't define task based methods can be used in an async/await fashion by calling the  `WcfClientProxy.CreateAsyncProxy<TServiceInterface>()` method.
-This call returns a type `IAsyncWrapper<TServiceInterface>` that exposes a `CallAsync()` method.
+This call returns a type `IAsyncProxy<TServiceInterface>` that exposes a `CallAsync()` method.

 For example, a service contract interface with method `int MakeCall(string input)` can by asynchrously called like: